bigfont/DeployWebApp2Azure/README.md

     git commit -m "Add staging content."
     git push

-We can view the details of the deployments slot with this command.
+# Local: Add a Simple Deployment Script

+* Install Azure Command Line Interface
+* Create a custom deployment script

+[PowerShell]

+    New-Item .deployment
+    New-Item deploy.cmd

+The `.deployment` file is optional.
+We can set value either in it or in the app settings of our Web App.
+To start with, let's just add `echo Hello world.` to our custom deployment file.

+    Add-Content deploy.cmd "echo Hello world.
+    git add -A
+    git commit -m "Add deployment script."
+    git push

+For a more complex script that uses Kudu sync, run the follow command (alternatively, retrieve this from `scm` online.)

+[CMD] Scaffold a deployment script.

-    azure site show deployapp2azure
+    azure site deploymentscript --aspWAP MyWebApp\MyWebApp.csproj -s MyWebApp.sln

+* Be careful with your file paths!

-# Create ASP.NET Web Application
+# Local: Create ASP.NET Web Application

 * Open Visual Studio
 * New a new Empty Web App (New Project > Templates > Visual C# > Web > ASP.NET Web Application)